East Java: Education

 Another important form of education that is available in most cities in East Java is the pesantren.
 This is a kind of socio-education organized by Islamic clerics, and associated with local or national Muslim organizations.
-Jombang and Ponorogo is a famous region for its pesantren.
+Jombang and Ponorogo is a famous region for its pesantren. and the Indonesian Naval Academy (Akademi Angkatan Laut) located in Surabaya.

 Media

 East Java supports several regional media outlets.
 Local newspapers with provincial news reach their readers earlier than their competitors from Jakarta.
 In the spirit of "providing more news from around readers", most newspapers even issue municipal sections which are different among their distribution areas.
 More startups media also develop for younger generation.